asaadsaad/SD540-MongoDB-01/README.md

 * Write a function to find all products in a specific category.
 * Write a function to find all products with an amount less than 10.
 * Add a simple pagination to the last find query.
-* All Mongoose Schemas are pluggable, they allow applying pre-packaged capabilities to extend their functionality.
-Plugins are a tool for reusing logic in multiple schemas.
-Install a [Mongoose paginate v2 plugin](https://www.npmjs.com/package/mongoose-paginate-v2) and replace your simple pagination with the one provided with the advanced plugin.